 9. Apply for a licence to serve alcoholic or non-alcoholic beverages

 If alcoholic beverages are sold and consumed in your catering business, you must have an alcohol licence from your local municipality (Licensing and Catering Act).
-To sell non-alcoholic beverages, you need a food and drink permit.
+To sell non-alcoholic beverages, you need an Operating permit for a catering establishment.

 10. Apply for a terrace permit

 If you intend to run a terrace on your private property or in a public space, you often need a terrace permit from the municipality.
-A terrace is only permitted as part of an existing hotel and catering establishment.
+In the Netherlands, a terrace is only permitted as part of an existing hotel and catering establishment.

 11. Apply for a gaming machine permit